That is Priceless by Steve Melcher for July 05, 2012

 20. Gustave courbet le d sesp r

-mabrndt Premium Member almost 8 years ago
+mabrndt Premium Member over 8 years ago

 This was repeated as a Holiday Classic here, where among other things, I fixed the current-location page link, in addition to adding a few more details.